marinakolosova/PUjetID/README.md

 # Pileup JetID

-This branch contains the weights for pileup jetid for 2017 (94X) and 2018 (102X) data.
+This branch contains the weights for pileup jetid for 2017 UL (106X) data for AK4 CHS jets.
 These weights:

-1. they are trained in eta bins [0, 2.5], [2.5, 2.75], [2.75, 3.0], [3.0, 5.0] different from previously shared recipe (2916 data).
+1. they are trained in eta bins [0, 2.5], [2.5, 2.75], [2.75, 3.0], [3.0, 5.0] different from previously shared recipe (2016 data).
-2. Working points are still 81X, so the w.p. integrated or stored will not compatible with these trainings.
+2. New working points are derived in 4 pT bins [10, 20], [20, 30], [30, 40], and [40, 50].
 3. instead of using id flags use `mva` value to apply cut/id.

 ## Instructions to download weights

 ```
-git clone -b 94X_weights_DYJets_inc_v2 git@github.com:cms-jet/PUjetID.git PUJetIDweights/
+git clone -b 106X_weights_2017UL git@github.com:cms-jet/PUjetID.git PUJetIDweights/
-cp PUJetIDWeights/weights/pileupJetId_{94,102}X_Eta* $CMSSW_BASE/src/RecoJets/JetProducers/data/
+cp PUJetIDWeights/weights/pileupJetId_UL17_Eta* $CMSSW_BASE/src/RecoJets/JetProducers/data/
 rm -rf PUJetIDweights/  ### If needed
 ```